Trave1l/Scheduler-Operating-System-/README.md

 1. Goal: measure the actual (or elapsed) time, the user time, and the system time taken of the job process.<br>
 2. Receive the signals from the scheduler, then do the corresponding things to the job processes.
 ## Scheduler
-`forks and executes` the monitor process
+`Forks and Executes` the monitor process
 1. Goal: Read the description file, then do the corresponding operations.
 2. Algorithms: `FCFS`, `None-preemptive SJF`, `Round-Robin`.
 3. Draw the Gantt charts.